Lex-2008/backup3/README.md

 It runs `rdfind` multiple times, once for each file in "current" backup dir, checking for duplicates among copies of this file.

+### Migrating from "old" (rsync --link-dest) style to current one.

+If you used my [previous backup system][1], you can easily migrate to this new one with help of `migrate.sh` script.
+Read its comment on top for usage instructions, and also note that it has hardcoded path to `~/backup3/backup.sh`.